thoth-tech/documentation/docs/OnTrack/Deployment/Google Cloud/Research & Findings/google-cloud-research.md

 ## Outcomes

-Following the team's research of Google Cloud and its services, deployments, and Docker containers, th team have determined the following outcomes:
+Following the team's research of Google Cloud and its services, deployments, and Docker containers, the team have determined the following outcomes:

 1. Provide a high-level design and document architecture overview of how Google Cloud Platform (GCP) will be used to support overall deployment and CI/CD pipelines to run resources for this project;